B. Dylan Hollis: Career

 Hollis began using TikTok in April 2020 to pass time during the COVID-19 pandemic.
 He initially made short humorous TikTok videos about jazz and his life in Wyoming.

 Having little baking experience before the pandemic, Hollis was inspired after finding in his vintage collection a 1915 recipe for a "pork cake", a fruitcake with ground pork in it, which he found "ridiculous" and decided to film himself preparing.
 The video, in which Hollis describes the dish as tasting like "a good question mark", was viewed over a million times as of June 2022.
 Another video on Depression-era peanut butter bread received almost 34 million views.
-By April 2021, Hollis had over two million followers on the app and over 37 million likes, and he was ranked seventh worldwide for influencer growth on TikTok.
-As of February 2023, he had 9.7 million followers.
-Besides TikTok, Hollis also has substantial following on Tumblr, entering the site's top 20 list of web celebrities in April 2022.
+By April 2021, Hollis had over two million followers on the app, over 37 million likes, and he was ranked seventh worldwide for influencer growth on TikTok.
+As of June 2025, he had about 10 million TikTok followers and over 2 million YouTube subscribers.
+Hollis also has a substantial following on Tumblr, entering the site's top 20 list of web celebrities in April 2022.
 His videos are often downloaded from TikTok and re-uploaded to Tumblr.
-He also had 1.1 million YouTube subscribers and 396,000 Instagram followers as of May 2022.
+He also had 396,000 Instagram followers as of May 2022.

 Hollis's videos use recipes from 20th-century vintage cookbooks, typically spanning from the late 1800s to the 1960s.
 The recipes in his videos span from 1865 at the oldest to 2001 at the newest, however the recipes he touches on are typically from the Great Depression.
-Recipes highlighted in his videos have included cassava pie, peanut butter bread, tuna salad Jell-O, a mock apple pie, a SpaghettiOs Jell-O ring, chocolate potato cake, a water pie, a jellied meatloaf, "magic mayo", the aforementioned pork cake, and potato doughnuts.
+Recipes highlighted in his videos have included cassava pie, peanut butter bread, tuna salad Jell-O, a mock apple pie, a SpaghettiOs Jell-O ring, chocolate potato cake, a water pie, a jellied meatloaf, "magic mayo", and potato doughnuts.
 Videos typically cover the preparation, cooking, and tasting of each recipe within one minute.
 Hollis chooses recipes based on whether they meet his "three Ws" criteria: "wild, wacky, and wonderful".
 He has also said he is cautious of trying certain recipes to avoid cultural appropriation.
 Hollis's videos sometimes also include discussions of his upbringing in Bermuda and clips of him performing jazz piano.